shiroyasha9/bubbl/README.md

 This is where your stories will be registered and where the Storybook configs will live.

+### ./test directory

+This directory will hold your Jest configs and mocks, as well as your [storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) test file.
+This is a file that contains the snapshots of all your component storybooks.

 ## Running Storybook

 From the command line in your generated app's root directory, enter `yarn run storybook`